hoel-bagard/cocotools-rs/rpycocotools/README.md

 ## TODO list:
-- Make it possible to get the dataset as a json (in order to be able to save/print it).
+- [ ] Make it possible to get the dataset as a json (in order to be able to save/print it).
-- Make it possible to get the visualization image as a numpy array.